lorak41/Jiggly-cheesecake-recipe/README.md

 15. Bake the cake at 180˚C for 20min.
 16. After 20min, change temperature to 110˚C and bake for 60min.
 17. Turn of the oven and wait 10 minutes to cooldown.
-18. Gently tap around the mold for the cake to fall out.
+18. Gently tap around the mold for the cake to fall out on your hand.
+Put it on a plate.
 Spread honey, apricot jam or icing sugar to the top to make it look pretty.

 ## Nutrition information